Student Code of Conduct

 - Disruption of, or interference with, any College activity, including teaching, administration, or other public service functions on or off campus, or other authorized non-College activities, when the act occurs on College premises;

 - Harassment.
 Violations of this policy include, but are not limited to:

-- Any act, display or communication that reflects Sexual Misconduct, Sexual and intimate partner violence and Stalking.
+- Any act, display or communication that reflects sexual misconduct, sexual and intimate partner violence, and/or stalking.